Frank Cacciatore

-Frank I. Cacciatore (born April 25, 1953, in Tampa, Florida) was a minor league baseball coach and manager for more than 30 years and a former college baseball player and coach.
+Frank I. Cacciatore (born April 25, 1953, in Tampa, Florida) was an American minor league baseball coach and manager for more than 30 years and a former college baseball player and coach.

 Early life

 At 15, Cacciatore was a starting pitcher for a West Tampa Little League team that reached the 1968 Little League national tournament.
 His father, who coached the senior boys team, helped found the West Tampa Little League in 1962.
 Cacciatore played football, basketball and baseball at Plant High School in Tampa, teaming up with former University of Florida wide receiver Lee McGriff.

 College career

 In 1975, Cacciatore played right field for Florida Southern College, helping lead the Moccasins (36–10) to the 1975 NCAA Division II national title.
 He was named a second-team All-American that year and MVP of the Division II World Series.
 As a junior, he played for the United States national team at the 1974 Amateur World Series, held in St. Petersburg, Florida, after helping the Mocs to 23–15 record.
 Prior to Florida Southern, Cacciatore played at Seminole Junior College from 1972 to 1973.